ktbyers/netmiko_tools/README.md

 [![Build Status](https://travis-ci.org/ktbyers/netmiko_tools.svg?branch=master)](https://travis-ci.org/ktbyers/netmiko_tools)

 ### This repository is deprecated.
-Netmiko Tools has been migrated directly to Netmiko (as an entry point).
+### Netmiko Tools has been migrated directly to the Netmiko library as an entry point.

 <br>